-Also best planted in September/October, the Crown Imperial will flower in spring flowering colours are yellow red and orange.
+Also best planted in September/October, the Crown Imperial will flower in spring and its flowering colours are yellow red and orange.
 It is easy to grow and requires no real maintenance.
 Both are attractive plants and often overlooked.

-As members of the Lily family they can be prone to Lily beetle attack.
+Fritillaries are members of the Lily family and so they can be prone to Lily beetle attack.